Minnesota Timberwolves: Playoffs In Sight, Making This Fan’s Guarded Hope Want Out [Opinion]

 Even if the Timberwolves do make the 2017 playoffs, I don’t expect them to get very far.
 I’m sure they would win a few games, but the possibility of them getting past the first round, let alone winning it all, is slim.
 Still, it’s a step in the right direction.

 Point guard Ricky Rubio is playing as well as he’s ever played.
-On Monday’s win against the Washington Wizards, he broke a Timberwolves franchise record (set by him) on most assists (nineteen) in one game.
+During Monday’s win against the Washington Wizards, he broke a Timberwolves franchise record (set by him) on most assists (19) in one game.
 Rubio is not known for his stellar shooting, but he scored 22 points during the game as well.
-I’m glad we didn’t trade him, because although he has drawbacks, he is the glue that sticks the team together.
+I’m glad we didn’t trade him because although he has drawbacks, he is the glue that sticks the team together.
 Putting someone in his place, no matter who, would be a horrible idea at this point in time.

 Karl Anthony Towns agrees with me, as he is reported to have said, “We just picked up with any pieces he could give us.
 It felt like mostly the puzzle was already done, with the way he played.
 He almost single-handedly won us this game tonight.”

 Not that Towns shouldn’t give himself a little credit.
-During the 35 minutes he played during the Timberwolves, Wizards game, Towns scored 39 points and got 13 rebounds, adding another double-double to his already crowded list of accomplishments.
+During the 35 minutes he played during the Timberwolves-Wizards game, Towns scored 39 points and got 13 rebounds, adding another double-double to his already crowded list of accomplishments.

 Add Andrew Wiggins and Zach LaVine, who will hopefully be back next season, and you’ve got a pretty talented team.
 Some people think Wiggins is overrated, but I am not one of those people.
 My prediction is that those who think this will soon be eating their words.